ashu1840/Parking-Automation/README.md

 # Parking-Automation
-Requirements, Structured and Object Oriented Analysis and Testing of Project
+Requirements, Structured & Object Oriented Analysis and Testing of Project